Typhoon Kalmaegi (2014): Meteorological history

 On September 10, a tropical disturbance formed northeast of Palau with a possibility of becoming a tropical cyclone in the next few days.
 Later the same day, the JTWC had reported that it had intensified into a tropical depression, giving it the designation "15W".
 Early on September 12, the JMA started to track 15W as a tropical depression.
 In the same time, PAGASA had issued their first advisories on the storm, naming it as Tropical Depression Luis.
 As Luis entered a more conducive environment, it steadily intensified into a tropical storm and was named Kalmaegi by the JMA later that day and the JTWC followed suit on the same day.
+(Note: The name Kalmaegi (Korean: 갈매기, [ka̠ɭmɛɡi]) was contributed by North Korea and means seagull in Korean.)
 The storm entered an area of warm waters as the JMA upgraded it to a typhoon, while JTWC upgraded it to a category 1 typhoon late on September 13.
 Kalmaegi made landfall over Cagayan early the next day, as it start to interact with land and weakened to a tropical storm.
 On September 15, Kalmaegi entered the South China Sea and intensified again.
 The typhoon reached its peak strength while making its second landfall over Hainan Island.
 Kalmaegi rapidly weakened to a large tropical storm as it continued to move in a westward direction.
 Both agencies classified Kalmaegi as a tropical depression.
 Later that day, both agencies announced that Kalmaegi had dissipated.